vkdolea/age-system/README.md

 ## Change log

+### v0.0.4
+- Fixed an error causing Currency input to be disabled.

 ### 2020.12.31
 - Included Ancestry/Race/Origin field with selection on Settings
 - Added option to change label between Profession/Class